carpentries/maintainer-onboarding/episodes/05-infrastructure.md

 ### Episodes

 The majority of a lessons content is in its episode files.
-Episode files are stored in the `_episodes/` folder within your lesson repo (or in `_episodes_rmd/` for lessons written in R).
+Episode files are stored in the `episodes/` folder within your lesson repository.
 Episode files are written in *Markdown* or *RMarkdown*.
 The essential elements of an episode are mentioned below.
-For complete information about how to contrust each element of an episode file, please see [the documentation](https://carpentries.github.io/sandpaper-docs/episodes.html).
+For complete information about how to construct each element of an episode file, please see [the documentation](https://carpentries.github.io/sandpaper-docs/episodes.html).

 #### Episode headers